5 Technical SEO Factors You Need to Know

 Moreover, long load times can also have negative impacts on conversions.
 Studies have shown that 53% of mobile visitors leave a site that takes longer than three seconds to load, which increases your bounce rate and lowers your conversion rates.

-A key factor that affects Okalahoma City SEO is the crawl ability of your site.
+A key factor that affects Oklahoma City SEO is the crawl ability of your site.
 Crawling allows search engine bots to access your website pages and resources.

-A site with a clean structure, valid links and no dead pages is much easier for the bots to crawl through than one with broken links or missing content.
+A site with a easy shape, valid links, and no useless pages is a lot less difficult for the bots to crawl thru than one with broken hyperlinks or missing content material.

-This means that sites with high crawlability are favoured by search engines and tend to rank higher on SERPs than those with less crawlability.
+This means that web sites with high crawlability are preferred by way of serps and have a tendency to rank better on SERPs than people with much less crawlability.

-You can improve the crawlability of your website in several ways.
-These include speeding up your page load time, adding new content regularly and submitting a sitemap to Google.
+You can improve the crawlability of your internet site in several approaches.
+These include speeding up your page load time, adding new content regularly, and submitting a sitemap to Google.

 Page Speed